Police file terrorism charges against Pakistani Imran Khan - ExBulletin

 Police file terrorism charges against Pakistani Imran Khan

-Under the Pakistani legal system, the police file what is known as a first information report on the charges against an accused with an investigative judge, which allows the investigation to progress.
-Generally, the police arrest and question the accused.

-Read more: The effects of ousting Imran Khan could be felt much further afield
+We will take control of Islamabad and my message to the police is…get out of this political war, warned Ali Amin Khan Gandapur, a former minister under Khan.

 The report against Khan includes testimony from Magistrate Judge Ali Javed, who described being at the Islamabad rally on Saturday and hearing Khan criticize the Inspector General of Pakistani Police and another judge.
-Khan reportedly went on to say, “You too get ready, we will also take action against you.
-You should all be ashamed.
+Khan reportedly went on to say, “You too, get ready, we will also take action against you.
+You must all be ashamed.

+Khan could face several years in prison on the new charges, which accuse him of threatening police officers and the judge under Pakistan’s 1997 counter-terrorism law, which gave police greater powers amid sectarian violence in the country.
+However, 25 years later, critics say the law helps security forces circumvent constitutional protections for defendants, while governments also use it for political purposes.

 Khan came to power in 2018, promising to break the pattern of family rule in Pakistan.
 His opponents argue he was elected with the help of the mighty military, which has ruled the country for half of its 75-year history.

-Seeking Khan’s ouster earlier this year, the opposition accused him of economic mismanagement as inflation soars and the value of the Pakistani rupee plummets.
-Parliament’s no-confidence vote in April that ousted Khan capped months of political turmoil and a constitutional crisis that forced the Supreme Court to intervene.
-During this time, it seems that the army had also grown cold towards Khan.

 Khan alleged without providing evidence that the Pakistani military had participated in a US plot to oust him.
-Washington, the Pakistani military and the government of Khan’s successor, Prime Minister Shahbaz Sharif, have all denied this.
-Meanwhile, Khan held a series of mass rallies in an attempt to pressure Sharif’s government.
+Washington, the Pakistani military and the Sharif government have all denied this allegation.
+Meanwhile, Khan held a series of mass rallies in an attempt to pressure the government.

+Khan’s party has staged mass protests, but Pakistan’s government and security forces fear the former cricketer’s popularity could still draw millions to the streets.
+It could put pressure on the nuclear-armed nation as it struggles to secure a $7 billion bailout from the International Monetary Fund amid an economic crisis, exacerbated by rising global food prices due in part. to Russia’s war against Ukraine.

-On Sunday, internet access advocacy group NetBlocks said the country’s internet services blocked access to YouTube after Khan broadcast a live speech on the platform despite a ban issued by the Authority.
-Pakistani Electronic Media Regulator.
+On Sunday, internet access advocacy group NetBlocks said the country’s internet services blocked access to YouTube after Khan broadcast the speech on the platform despite a ban issued by the Pakistani Broadcasting Authority. regulation of electronic media.

-Police arrested Khan’s political aide Shahbaz Gill earlier this month after he appeared on private ARY TV and urged soldiers and officers to refuse to obey ‘orders’. illegals” of military leaders.
-Gill was charged with treason, which under Pakistani law carries the death penalty.
+Police arrested Khan’s political aide Shahbaz Gill earlier this month after he appeared on private broadcaster ARY TV and urged soldiers and officers to refuse to obey unlawful orders military leaders.
+Gill was charged with treason, which carries the death penalty under Pakistan’s sedition law which stems from a British law dating back to colonial times.
 ARY also remains off the air in Pakistan after this show.

 Meanwhile, police have separately arrested journalist Jameel Farooqi in Karachi over his allegations that Gill was tortured by police.
 Farooqi is a strong supporter of Khan.